tamago1908/Cursor-Changer.bat/README.md

 At the very least, it is by far larger and more complex than the Batch around the corner.
 And I (**tamago1908**) **created all of them by myself.**

 Simply put, it would be a single, working batchOS that aims to surpass the quality of all batchOS that have been created to date (like [Debios](https://github.com/debios/debios)😈) It would not be created strictly for the purpose of an OS, but it would come close.
 Also, unlike other batchOS, this will run in a single batch (If I may say so, it would be better to have an internet connection, but not essential.)
+And it have changes the color of the Windows cursor Function (the cursor you are currently moving).
+Not Cmd one.
+In addition to that, Cursor Changer haves various functions.
+At first glance, it may be difficult to understand what kind of batch it is, but it has the OS-like functions, and changing the cursor in Windows.
+In other words, it may be like Cursor Changer OS.

 No additional files or components are required.

 >  Incidentally, it is in no way related to the Real [Cursor Changer](https://github.com/L413/Cursor-Changer), and the name match is coincidental.
 However, I feel there are some similarities in concept...

 &nbsp;